|

 August 1981 - First issue of Poverty Watch published by the BSL’s Poverty Education Project

 As part of the Poverty project between the 8th November 1981 and 8th of December there was a Poverty - Poor Choices Exhibition at St Paul's Cathedral.
 It was an exhibition of photographs taken by Ian Cosier and Dyranda Prevost showing how poverty in Australia affects every aspect of people's lives - housing, health, employment opportunities and education.
-They were not the traditional pictures of "poor people" but attempted to demonstrate the ways in which our society failed to provide fair opportunities and equal access to services for all Australians.[24]
+They were not the traditional pictures of "poor people" but attempted to demonstrate the ways in which our society failed to provide fair opportunities and equal access to services for all Australians (Brotherhood News, November 1981 (No.2) p.1; Brotherhood Action, December 1981 (No.238) p.3).

 Young People